I would like to write a few words about the MEC solution, which in my opinion will revolutionize mobile network services.

 - Mobile Edge Platform Application Enablement API – GS 011

-- Radio Network Information API – GS 012 (radio conditions, user plane related measurements, radio access bearer information and corresponding change notifications).
-It will allow MEC host to optimize performance or provide new types of services based on up-to-date radio network information.
+- Radio Network Information API – GS 012 (radio conditions, user plane-related measurements, radio access bearer information, and corresponding change notifications).
+It will allow MEC hosts to optimize performance or provide new types of services based on up-to-date radio network information.

-- Location API – GS 013 (AP/eNB location, UE location, UEs in a specific area, notifications of UE entering some area, provide UE A-GPS location to MEC application, etc.).
+- Location API – GS 013 (AP/eNB location, UE location, UEs in a specific area, notifications of UE entering some area, providing UE A-GPS location to MEC application, etc.).

 - UE Identity API – GS 014 (allows authorized MEC applications to invoke UE traffic rules within the MEC platform over tagging mechanism).
-This API allows to traffic rules to be applied to some group of Ues in some C-RAN/MEC zone without affecting whole S1 interface by complicated decoupling systems.
+This API allows trafficking rules to be applied to some groups of Ues in some C-RAN/MEC zone without affecting the whole S1 interface by complicated decoupling systems.

 - Bandwidth Management API – GS 015 (BWMS API).
 (Role of that API is effective and timely satisfaction of Bandwidth, which can be used for QoS/QoE applications).

-Use cases which “open eye” for a future
+Use cases that “open eye” for a future

 The use cases are grouped into three categories (Cat):

-A. Consumer-oriented services – gaming, augmented and assisted reality, remote desktop application, etc.
+A. Consumer-oriented services – gaming, augmented and assisted reality, remote desktop applications, etc.

 B. Operator and 3rd party services – active device location tracking, big data, security, safety, enterprise services